-Step Command Purpose 1 Specifies the remote host name and port.
-The no form of the command removes a config- ured host name.
-Default Hostname: none Default Port: 5060
+Step Command Purpose

+1 [node](if-sip)[if-name]# [no] remote <host-name> [port]</host-name> no form of the command removes a configured host name.
+Default Hostname: none

+Default Port: 5060

 Configuring a local host (Optional)

 The local host parameter is used to build the host part of the From-Header-URI.
 Optionally, a port can be entered.
 If no port has been specified, it will not appear in the From-Header-URI.
 This command is optional in a SIP network setup where no DNS names are involved and only IP addresses applied.
 If no local host name has been specified, the IP address of the outgoing IP interface will be taken as host part of the From-Header-URI.